ItBaq/Tictactoe/GitHub_issue_text.md

 ***

 Week 2: Your first repository
-- [ x] 1.
+- [x] 1.
 Install GitHub desktop and connect it to your GitHub account
-- [x ] 2.
+- [x] 2.
 Create a public repository and add a readme file
-- [x ] 3.
+- [x] 3.
 Publish the repository to GitHub
-- [x ] 4.
+- [x] 4.
 Add a new file in your local repository, commit the file addition, and push it to the remote repository on GitHub
 - [x] 5.
 Modify the new file (or the Readme file), commit the change, and push it to the remote repository on GitHub
-- [?]
-6. Comment on this issue with a link to your repository
+- [x] 6.
+Comment on this issue with a link to your repository

 Week 4: Rmarkdown
 - [ ] 1.
 Create a new public repository on GitHub Desktop and add a readme file.